 Orthopedic Surgeons and Physical Therapists Located in San Antonio and South Texas

-When a spinal problem cuts into your quality of life by leaving you in pain and limiting your mobility, orthopedic surgery may be your answer.
-As specialists in spinal surgery, the orthopedic surgeons at South Texas Spinal Clinic have the extensive training and experience you can rely on when you need orthopedic surgery.
-To get an expert evaluation of your condition and to talk about whether you’re a good candidate for surgery, call their office in the San Antonio or South Texas area or book an appointment online.
+When spinal issues compromise your quality of life, causing pain and restricting mobility, orthopedic surgery becomes a viable solution.
+The orthopedic surgeons at South Texas Spinal Clinic, specializing in spinal surgery, possess extensive training and experience.
+To receive an expert evaluation of your condition and discuss your candidacy for surgery, contact their office in the San Antonio or South Texas area or conveniently book an appointment online.

 Orthopedic Surgery Q & A

 Orthopedic surgeons address a wide range of musculoskeletal conditions in individuals of all ages.
 Apart from their surgical expertise, they offer various nonsurgical treatments, including medications and specialized joint or muscle injections for pain relief.
 Additionally, the team at South Texas Spinal Clinic oversees a physical therapy and rehabilitation center, delivering essential services for pain relief, strength rebuilding, functional improvement, and post-injury and surgery recovery.

 What are the Different Types of Orthopedic Surgery?

 As spine specialists, the orthopedic surgeons at South Texas Spinal Clinic frequently perform surgeries such as:

 Anterior Cervical Discectomy and Fusion: Relieving nerve compression caused by a ruptured disc in the cervical spine (neck) through a small incision in the front of the neck.
 The damaged disc is removed and replaced with a small bone graft that gradually fuses with the adjacent vertebrae.